carolinamattsson/carolinamattsson.github.io/pages/leadership.md

 There is a budding research community at the intersection of network science, complexity economics, and computational social science.
 I believe there is tremendous scientific promise in this space, and that we can accelerate the growth of this community by inviting others to join in the fun.

 ### [Workshop on Economic and Financial Networks](https://sites.google.com/view/fineconets-netscix2020)
-As a satellite of NetSci-X 2020 in Tokyo, Japan this workshop brought together researchers active in economic and financial networks from across disciplines and areas of the world to discuss state-of-the-art work, share practical knowledge, and create opportunities for novel and fruitful collaborations.
-We benefitted from both the rich interdisciplinary community in Network Science and from Japan's status as a nexus for research in this area.
+This workshop brings together researchers active in stuyding economic and financial networks from across disciplines and areas of the world to discuss state-of-the-art work, share practical knowledge, and create opportunities for novel and fruitful collaborations.
+I have been a member of the organizing team at the following editions:
+* 2023 CCS (Salvador da Bahia)
+* 2023 NetSci (Vienna)
+* 2022 CCS (Mallorca)
+* 2020 NetSci-X (Tokyo)
+* 2019 NetSci (Burlington)

 ### [INET YSI Complexity Economics Working Group](https://ysd.ineteconomics.org/workinggroup/complexity-economics)
 Economies and societies are complex and evolving systems.
 The Complexity Economics Working Group provides a platform for students and early stage researchers to learn and discuss methodology and insights from complexity economics and related fields.